 - Getting my RSA and RCG in Sydney, Australia

 - Learning Cantonese at the Hong Kong University

 - Reflection on my days at Bournemouth University, England

 - Return to my Primary School in Northern Ireland

-When you move to a new city to study abroad, it can be exciting and worrying.
-It can be sad and happy.
+When you move to a new city to study abroad, it can be exciting and worrying at the same time.
+SOmetimes you excel at the language, can speak well and can write sentences in another language.
+Other times, you forget the words you want to say, you might need an essay writer helper and you end up using Google translate.
+It can be frustrating and exhilarating, and sad and happy.
 It will be a rollercoaster or emotions and experiences.
 My best advice is go and do it, grasp the opportunity with both hands, don’t be scared of anything and enjoy yourself!
 The most important thing is to HAVE FUN and meet other people!

 There are lots of advantages and disadvantages of studying abroad and here are just a few of them, that I wanted to highlight.